artificial-yao/generative-virtual-screening/README.md

 ./launch.sh
 ```

+Note: sometimes DiffDock container needs to restart (I am not sure why).
+The first time often times it fails.

 Step 2.
 Since DSMBind model is not implemented as a NIM yet, we need to use bionemo-framework to start the docker container.
 Please use the ["release-v1.10-virtual-screening" forked and edited branch](https://github.com/artificial-yao/bionemo-framework/tree/release-v1.10-virtual-screening).

 The steps to do this is to clone the above branch of bionemo-framework and start the bionemo-framework docker container.
 You want to follow steps in the README file step-by-step to set everything up. launch.sh is edited for this project.
 We use port 8002 and 8003 for MolMIM and DiffDock: the ports forwarding needs to happen so that we can call the NIMs inside of bionemmo-framework docker container.
 Volune mounting is added as well.